kashr-app/kashr/ENCRYPTION_README.md

 ## License

-This encryption implementation is part of Finanalyzer and follows the same license.
+This encryption implementation is part of Kashr and follows the same license.